-The RSPCA is appealing for information after three skinny chickens were dumped in a pigeon basket in pouring rain in Merseyside.
+The RSPCA is appealing for information after nine snakes were dumped outside a vets in Frome, Somerset.

 The animal welfare charity was alerted after the reptiles were dumped in the early hours of Saturday morning (17th).

 The snakes – all corn snakes – were dumped in a plastic box.
 They have been collected by the RSPCA and are now in private boarding.

 RSPCA inspector Hayley Lawrence said: “All of the snakes are in reasonable condition despite being dehydrated.